How much funding is left?

 - Proposed location of the EVSE Project(s)

-- Proof that the electric utility provider has reviewed the proposed project and determined that your facility has sufficient electric power infrastructure to support the proposed EVSE charging equipment or a description of the necessary system upgrades to support the proposed project.
-Include any documentation of discussions with the electric utility provider.
+- Proof that the applicant has alerted the electric utility provider of their EVSE project (e.g., a date and time-stamped email).
+Applicants whose facility does not have sufficient electric power infrastructure to support the proposed EVSE charging equipment that wants to include upgrade costs as part of their application will need a description of the system upgrades to support the proposed project and a bid from the electric utility provider to accompany the application.

 - Obtain and submit a formal bid from at least two qualified vendors.
 At a minimum, the bids must include:

 - electrical system upgrades (if deemed necessary for the project).